2 Markov Decision Processes

 (Unfortunately, this notation doesn’t simplify the expression for \(Q^\pi\).)
 This system of equations can be solved with a matrix inversion:

-\[ V^\pi = (I - \gamma P^\pi)^{-1} r^\pi. \tag{1.16}\]
+\[ V^\pi = (I - \gamma P^\pi)^{-1} r^\pi. \tag{2.36}\]

+Exercise 2.9 (Matrix invertibility) Note we’ve assumed that \(I - \gamma P^\pi\) is invertible.
+Can you see why this is the case?
 (Recall that a linear operator, i.e. a square matrix, is invertible if and only if its null space is trivial; that is, it doesn’t map any nonzero vector to zero.
-In this case, we can see that \(I - \gamma P^\pi\) is invertible because it maps any nonzero vector to a vector with at least one nonzero element.)
+Show that \(I - \gamma P^\pi\) maps any nonzero vector to another nonzero vector.)

 Code